 For these cupcakes I used my matcha vanilla bean cream cheese frosting.
 Check out that post for the recipe and video.
 As you know, cream cheese frosting pairs wonderfully with carrot cake.
 And the green colour from the matcha powder in this frosting makes the cupcakes look like the perfect little resting places for your strawberry ‘carrots’!

 Have a bowl with some hot water ready on a heat safe surface.
-Once the chocolate has melted, move the double boiler to sit on the bowl.
+Once you have tempered the chocolate, move the double boiler to sit on the bowl.
 The hot water will help maintain the melted consistency of the chocolate.
 Now you can add the orange powder food colouring to the chocolate.
+[You cannot use liquid food colouring in melted chocolate].
 It is very pigmented so just add a little at a time until you get the colour intensity you want.

 Check out the video below if you want to see the decorating process in action.